 Will you require upgrades or all-new investments to make your systems work?
 How much downtime will you encounter - and what is the cost of shutting down order fulfillment?
-Consider security of your IT system as well.
+Consider the security of your IT system as well.
 In the search for optimized profitability, some manufacturers choose to outsource order fulfillment for economies of scale, expertise, infrastructure, and reliability in all the order fulfillment technologies.

 Direct to consumer (D2C) labor requirement

 It goes without saying that opening up the direct to consumer channel will lead to a boost in order volume.
 It could be sudden.
 And it could be seismic.
 In the well-known Nike example, after launching a direct to consumer strategy, Nike grew its direct to consumer channel from $6.6 billion in 2015 to $9.1 billion in 2016, growing the D2C channel eight times faster than its wholesale business.
-(Sources: Vision Critical, The Motley Fool.)
+(Sources: Vision Critical, The Motley Fool)

 Direct to consumer (D2C) impact